amazeeio/docs/local_docker_development/drupal_site_containers.md

 ## Find the right `docker-compose.yml`

 1. Visit https://github.com/amazeeio/docker or clone https://github.com/amazeeio/docker.git into a folder on your computer
 2. Copy the desired example file into your Drupal directory (see descriptions below).
-Pick a 'basic' file if unsure.
+Use `example-docker-compose-drupal.yml` if unsure.
 3. Rename the file to `docker-compose.yml`
 4. Edit the file according to your needs, change at least the hostname. _Btw: It's perfectly fine to commit this file into your git repo, so others that are also using amazee.io docker can use it as well._
 5. Run in the same directory as the `docker-compose.yml`: